Signed in as:

 By far the most popular component of the in-person book signings are the acoustic performances of some the songs featured in Free Fall - and their untold backstories.
 How does one go about writing a song in the first place?

-I do a lot of referring; twenty years in the Los Angeles helping community has cast me as something of an air traffic controller, guiding wounded yet brave aircraft to optimal runways and services.
+I do a lot of referring; twenty years in the Los Angeles helping community has cast me as something of an air traffic controller, guiding brave aircraft to optimal runways and services.
 In short, I believe most people are doing what they know to do to try and make sense of - or simply endure - their experience.
 This is often NOT mental illness.

-Though bound by professional standards as a Licensed Professional Clinical Counselor, and as a Licensed Advanced Alcohol and Other Drug Counselor, I am profoundly curious about what it is like to be you and tend to be confident.
-Our 50-minute telehealth sessions rarely exceed ten sessions in total, and feature several 90-minute, in-person walking sessions along beaches, trails, parks, and bluffs.
-There's that human thing again.
+Bound by professional standards as a Licensed Professional Clinical Counselor, and as a Licensed Advanced Alcohol and Other Drug Counselor, our 50-minute telehealth sessions rarely exceed ten sessions in total, and are supplemented by several 90-minute, in-person walking sessions along beaches, trails, parks, and bluffs.

 I hold a special fondness for "emerging adults;" those in the 17–28-year-old age range.
 Drawing from my background as Director of the Center for Collegiate Recovery at a major university in California for over a decade, and in my private practice work, I have come to recognize that "recovery" is no longer limited to just alcohol and other drugs but encompasses a collaborative conspiracy of wellness beyond substance misuse, including trauma, self-injury, relationship transitions, partner violence, emotional well-being, and even environmental and social justice.
-Getting and feeling better is no longer a mystery.

 First of a two book series, Free Fall: Two Decades of Rock 'n' Roll and Addiction, 1979-1999, is the story about how one gets sick and doesn't notice.